Learning-Augmented Decentralized Online Convex Optimization in Networks: : Adaptively Combining ML Advice and Expert Advice

+We present our learning-augmented decentralized online algorithm, \ouralg, in Algorithm~\ref{alg:RP-OBD}, where an ML policy is trained offline and deployed online by each agent $v$ as in \ouralglinear.

-The crux of \ouralg is to carefully leverage ML predictions while being close enough to expert actions.
-To achieve this, we design a novel robust action set that addresses the key challenge that only local online information $I^v_t$ is available to each agent $v$ in our decentralized setting.
-By choosing an action that falls into the robust action set while staying close to the ML prediction, \ouralg guarantees $\lambda$-robustness and exploits the benefits of ML predictions, achieving the best of both worlds.
-Concretely, we project the ML prediction $\tilde{x}_t^{v}$ into the robust action set denoted by $\mathcal{X}^v_{\lambda,t}$ as follows
+To address the limitation of \ouralglinear and guarantee $\lambda$-competitiveness to the expert, the crux of \ouralg is to carefully leverage ML predictions while being close enough to expert actions.
+Specifically, we design a novel robust action set that addresses the key challenge that only local online information $I^v_t$ is available to each agent $v$ in our decentralized setting.
+By choosing an action that falls into the robust action set while staying close to the ML prediction, \ouralg guarantees $\lambda$-competitiveness and exploits the benefits of ML predictions, achieving the best of both worlds.